Please choose a different web browser.

 What applications does Mira support?

-Mira can be used to create personalized remote settings for any application on your Mac.
-To start you off, there are pre-defined settings for the following applications (which can be used as-is or as the basis for your own personal creations):
+To start you off, there are pre-defined settings for the many applications (which can be used as-is or as the basis for your own personal creations) - this list is likely incomplete:

 Multimedia & Video